bruprescott/CTDizzle/MKRZero/MKRZero_UserGuide.md

 First, cut the cable at the midpoint and trim each end so that about two inches remains on each side.
 Using a cold splice connector, reconnect the VCC (red) line.
 Then connect a switch lead to each of the ground leads using another two cold splice connectors.

-First, cut the ground line of the extension cable at roughly the midpoint.
-Solder a switch lead onto each end of the ground line.
-- Take care when soldering, as the wire will heat up quickly when maintaining contact with the soldering iron.
-This may result in deformation of the JST connector and you will not be able to use it.
-Alternatively, you can use cold splice connectors.

 ![Picture of Switch cable here.](https://github.com/CTDizzle/CTDizzle/blob/master/MKRZero/Documentation/Images/SwitchCable.jpg)
 *Example of a switch cable with cold splice connectors.*